Mornings! with David & Jess

 January 19th-Kelly S.

 David is having a little trouble focusing on the morning show today.
 The parking lot is getting tarred and there are big trucks outside!

 According to a study, smiling while looking at yourself in the mirror for 10 seconds can boost your mood and make your day better.
 So we gave it a try.
 David says he feels much better because he got a new haircut and thinks he looks pretty swell.
 Jess did not experience a boost in her mood…she will try it again later when she puts makeup on 😉

 This morning we talked with Tara Gronhovd about Dating and her journey through taking a break from searching for a husband to pursue a deeper relationship with God.
 You can find her blog post that inspired our conversation HERE

 January 7th, 2014

-Central Minnesota Schools are closed today due to extreme cold temps.
-So, we thought we’d share these ‘Frigid Weather Fun’ experiments we did on a previous day.
+Check out these ‘Frigid Weather Fun’ experiments we did.
 If you’re going to live somewhere this cold, might as well have fun with it, right?!
 Click Here to watch on our Facebook page!